-- 2. Current guidelines are based on data published by the COVIDSurg Collaborative, which looked at the timing of surgery in relation to preoperative diagnosis of COVID-19 and impact on early post-operative mortality.
-Their analysis showed increased 30-day post-operative mortality among patients with COVID-19 diagnosed ≤ 6 weeks preceding surgery.
+- a.
+The COVIDSurg Collaborative, which pre-dated the Omicron variant and widespread vaccine availability, evaluated timing of surgery in relation to pre-operative diagnosis of COVID-19 and impact on early post-operative mortality.
+Results demonstrated an increased 30-day post-operative mortality among patients with COVID-19 diagnosed ≤ 6 weeks preceding surgery.
 For surgeries performed ≥7 weeks from COVID-19 diagnosis, the post-operative mortality was similar to the baseline mortality among patients who were asymptomatic.
-It was, however, higher than baseline mortality among those who had ongoing symptomatic SARS-CoV-2 infection at that time point. - 3.
-Recently published retrospective cohort study of patients who underwent elective surgery between January 1st 2018 and February 28th 2022, evaluated the association between post-surgical complications and timing of surgery after pre-operative COVID-19 diagnosis, and the impact of vaccination on this association.
-The investigators found that in comparison to patients without pre-operative COVID-19, among fully vaccinated patients who underwent surgery as early as 0-4 weeks of COVID-19 diagnosis had a similar risk of perioperative complications in comparison to patients without pre-operative COVID-19. - 4.
-COVIDSurg-3 is an ongoing study which will be looking at surgical outcomes in relation to the current landscape of the COVID-19 pandemic and will provide information on the impact of predominant global SARS CoV-2 variants and vaccinations. - 5.
-Current additional considerations based on gaps in knowledge and risk/benefit balance: - a.
+It was, however, higher than baseline mortality among those who had ongoing symptomatic SARS-CoV-2 infection at that time point. - b.
+A retrospective cohort study of patients who underwent elective surgery between January 1st 2018 and February 28th 2022, evaluated the association between post-surgical complications and timing of surgery after pre-operative COVID-19 diagnosis, and the impact of vaccination on this association.
+The investigators found that in comparison to patients without pre- operative COVID-19, among fully vaccinated patients who underwent surgery as early as 0-4 weeks of COVID-19 diagnosis had a similar risk of perioperative complications in comparison to patients without pre- operative COVID-19. - c.
+COVIDSurg-3 is an ongoing study which will be looking at surgical outcomes in relation to the current landscape of the COVID-19 pandemic and will provide information on the impact of predominant global SARS CoV-2 variants and vaccinations. - d.
+Current guidelines consider previously published data but recognize the impact of public vaccination and circulation of less virulent variants.
+With respect to elective procedures, they recommend that the clinical picture, surgical risk, and potential impact of delayed surgery inform decisions regarding proceeding with the planned procedure between two and seven weeks following SARS-CoV-2 infection. - 2.
+Current additional considerations based on gaps in knowledge and risk/benefit balance:

+- a.
 Currently unknown long-term effects, including the possibility of thrombotic events, of COVID-19 infection for the living donor - b.
-Living donors with resolved COVID-19 are unlikely to transmit infection. - c.
-There is unclear evidence on the need for a negative SARS-CoV-2 NAT for living donors with a history of COVID-19 prior to donation within 90 days of disease onset.
+There is unclear evidence on the need for a negative SARS-CoV-2 NAT for asymptomatic_living donors.
 It is always important to follow local infection prevention and control policies.

-- d.
-Living Donors with resolved COVID-19 and a positive SARS-CoV-2 NAT more than 90 days after the date of disease onset may reflect reinfection. - e.
-The candidate risk of mortality or further complications while delaying transplantation and remaining on the waiting list. - f.
-The estimated risk of donor-derived COVID-19 transmission to the recipient - g.
-Currently unknown long-term outcomes, including the possibility of thrombotic events, of recipients of organs from living donors with resolved COVID-19 - 6.
-Infectious diseases experts can offer subject matter epertise when accepting organs from these donors.
+- c.
+The candidate risk of mortality or further complications while delaying transplantation and remaining on the waiting list. - d.
+Currently unknown long-term outcomes, including the possibility of thrombotic events, of recipients of organs from living donors with COVID-19 - 3.
+Infectious diseases experts can offer subject matter expertise when evaluating living donors who are found to be SARS-CoV-2 positive in the pre-donation period.

-Timing of Transplant for Recipients with a History of COVID-19
+Timing of Transplant for Recipients with a History of COVID-19 or Incidental Test Positivity at the Time of Organ Offer